Welcome to the Year 6 Class page.

 Mr Barrick (teaching assistant on Monday, Thursday and Friday)

-Mrs Howes (PE class teacher on Tuesday afternoons)
+Mrs Smith (PE and PSHE class teacher on Tuesday afternoons)

-Miss Ibbotson (French and RE class teacher on Tuesday afternoons)
+Miss Ibbotson (RE class teacher on Tuesday afternoons)

 For information about our Daily Routine and learning Timetable, please see the links to the right.

-Take a look at the curriculum map via the Year 6 Curriculum link to the write to see other fantastic learning we shall do this half term.
+Take a look at the curriculum map via the Year 6 Curriculum link to the write to see other fantastic learning we shall do this half term across the curriculum.

-We shall also look at a selection of poems from the lovely poetry anthology 'Poems From A Green & Blue Planet' (edited by Sabrina Mahfouz).
+We shall also look at a selection of poems from the anthology 'Poems From The First World War' (selected by gaby Morgan).
 We shall use these during reading sessions to improve our reading fluency and prosody.
-We shall have such fun performing these poems aloud to our friends!
+We shall have such fun performing these poems aloud to our friends and considering and discussing the messages and learning within them!

-Our class novels so far this school year have been thought-provoking and the pupils have loved having them read on a daily basis.
+Historically, our class novels in Year 6 have been thought-provoking experiences and the pupils have loved having them read aloud by an adult on a daily basis.
 We recommend that our pupils have their own copy of the books to read along with us where possible.
-It makes the whole reading experience richer!
+It makes the whole reading experience much richer!

-We are really looking forward to this half term and continuing on our learning journey!
+We are really looking forward to this half term and continuing on our primary school learning journey, this time as pupils at the top of the tree!

 Recent Posts